AriFordsham/GHCWiki/type-functions-status.md

 - Consistency checking for family instances.
 - Enforce syntactic constraints on type instances needed to ensure the termination of constraint entailment checking.
 - Equality constraint normalisation and coercion term generation.
+- GADT type checking implemented with equality and implication constraints.

 ## Desugaring